-We use approximately 6 billion m of freshwater a year at all of our steelworks and factories combined.
+We use approximately 6 billion m3 of freshwater a year at all of our steelworks and factories combined.
 Approximately 90% of this is recycled or reused to reduce wastewater discharge.
 We have also installed devices such as automatic detectors, wastewater shut-off gate, and made emergency water storage pits.
-All of our operational bases in Japan are confirmed not to be adjacent to
+All of our operational bases in Japan are confirmed not to be adjacent to areas evaluated as High Risk and more by the World Resources Institute (WRI) Aqueduct.